richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/hacking.md

 This can be used when hacking standalone devices or PANs but it becomes particularly potent when hacking hosts.
 The bonus applies if the decker can access *any device in the host's WAN*, as well as any ports that are part of the host infrastructure itself.

-To hack a host through a WAN device, this usually requires a roll of the lower of Electronics and Repair to open up the device and hook up the necessary connections.
+To hack a host through a WAN device, this usually requires a toolkit and a roll of the lower of Electronics and Repair to open up the device and hook up the necessary connections.
 If the decker succeeds, they take +2 on all actions in the connected host node.

 Host sysadmins are aware of this weakness, and do not usually put external devices like cameras or maglocks onto WANs for that reason.
 Security WANs tend to be reserved for more serious defences that are harder to get near, like turrets or security guard's weapons.